osuosl/ganeti_webmgr/docs/source/features/ganetiviz.rst

 #.
 The edge points to the secondary node for that particular instance originating at the primary node.
 #.
 Edge thickness between the nodes gives and idea of the total number of failover
    possibilities existing between two nodes.
 #.
-All the 'running' instances are shown in green and all the '*_DOWN' instances are shown in red.
+All the 'running' instances are shown in green and all the `*_DOWN` instances are shown in red.
    Instances "red" in color are not "running" and might require a failover.
 #.
 Additional instance information is shown in the bottom right corner and is
    fetched on demand on clicking on an instance.